Pizza driver homepage

 Stays inside.
 Fights traffic on the city streets.
 Risks accident.
 Risks robbery and assault.
 Drives 75 to 100 miles a night.

 Keeps their pens and shoes in working order.
-Uses own car.
+Uses personally owned car.
 Keeps it in working condition.
 Pays own gas, refilling every 3 days.
 Puts wear and tear on the car.
 Buys quarts of oil, oil changes, anti-freeze, new brakes and new tires on an accelerated regular basis.
+Pays for additional major repairs after long-term use.

 Meets customers in a restaurant setting.
 Meets customers on their turf.

 Serves several customers at the same time.
-Serves one customer at a time, but can serve several on a multiple-order run.
+Serves one customer at a time, but can serve several on a multiple-delivery run.

 45-minute average length of customer visit.
 15-minute average time to complete a single delivery and return to the store.